-SPI will continue to host and produce New Tracts hereafter.
-The videos will be available for free and can be embedded from our YouTube page .
+The videos are available for free and can be embedded from our YouTube page .

 The Society of Scholar-Priest’s fellowship programs represent Phases Two and Three of the Scholar-Priest Initiative.
 Please read further about why we think these grant programs are vital to welcoming theology home.

 SPI exists to welcome theology home.
 We want to see parishes thriving in their communities, and we want to see scholar-priests thriving in their vocation.
 To see those things, we need to build partnerships between centered, open, and effective scholar-priests and local parish lay leadership.
 We believe that these partnerships can reinvigorate struggling parishes and ground theology in the parish for the next generation.
 The Parish Fellowship will fund scholar-priests into parishes that cannot afford a full-time priest of their own.

 The grant period will last three or four years.
 After a rigorous selection process, the scholar-priest will become a Full Fellow of the Society of Scholar-Priests.
 SPI and SSP will provide academic and pastoral mentorship to the Fellow, supporting her in both aspects of her vocation.
 We will also support local lay leadership with best practices from around the Church.
 The vision of the grant is to see these parishes stabilize and thrive, opening up the possibility for the Fellow’s continued ministry.